 This used PreSonus Eureka Channel Strip comes with a Power Cable.

-Condition: This item is in good condition with normal wear from use, has been tested, and works great.
-It is missing the option card cover on the back of the unit, which wont' be visible when racked.
-Please see pictures for details on item condition.
-Only what is pictured is included.
+This channel strip is in good condition with normal cosmetic wear, and is missing the back option card cover.
+This unit has been fully tested and works exactly as it should Please see pictures for details on item condition - only what is pictured is included.

 Sweetening starts with a high-headroom Class A solid-state mic preamplifier with +22 dBu of headroom, providing wide dynamic range and excellent transient-response characteristics.